top of page

 Students will gain the skills to:

-Provides a strong theoretical understanding of how events are structured, managed, and executed within professional industry frameworks.
+Provides a base understanding of how events are structured, managed, and executed within professional industry frameworks.

 D003.
 Venue & Vendor Search and Coordination